Charred Wood Siding

 Durability is not only enhanced when using Accoya but the charring prolongs any finish making it long lasting even with the additional stability of Accoya once in situ.

 An additional feature of Accoya, a solid wood, is that the grain is emphasized much more than any other timber due to how well the process chars Accoya.
-The process makes it an attractive timber for exterior siding and even internal feature walls.
+The process results in an attractive timber for exterior siding and even internal feature walls.

 Highly durable